eyJhb/eyjhb.github.io/_posts/2018-12-24-remote-editing-sync.md

 done
 ```

+# Notes
 Remember to add your ssh-key to your host, so you do not need to enter your password for each prompt.

+Also, if you call the script using `./sync.sh target/` it will take the content INSIDE the folder without including the parent folder.
+So to avoid this behaviour use `./sync.sh target` instead.

 [vim-go-issue]: https://github.com/fatih/vim-go/issues/632